 Sturge-Weber syndrome is a neurocutaneous syndrome that occurs in 1 in 50,000 people.
 Sturge-Weber syndrome is not inherited.
 It is caused by a somatic mutation (a change in DNA that occurs after conception in the precursors of the affected area) in the GNAQ gene on chromosome 9q21.

 Sturge-Weber syndrome causes a capillary malformation called a port-wine nevus (or sometimes a stain or birth mark) typically on the forehead and upper eyelid in the distribution of the 1st and/or 2nd division of the trigeminal nerve.
-A similar vascular lesion—leptomeningeal angioma—occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but in only 10 to 20% when only one eyelid is affected.
-Usually, the nevi and leptomeningeal angiomas are unilateral, but rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.
+A similar vascular lesion—leptomeningeal angioma—occurs in 90% of patients when the port-wine nevus involves upper and lower eyelids on one side but occurs in only 10 to 20% when only one eyelid is affected.
+Usually, the nevi and leptomeningeal angiomas are unilateral, but, rarely, patients have bilateral port-wine nevi in the distribution of the 1st division of the trigeminal nerve and bilateral leptomeningeal angiomas.

 A port-wine nevus may occur without a leptomeningeal angioma and its accompanying neurologic signs; in such cases, the eyes and eyelids may or may not be involved.
 Rarely, a leptomeningeal angioma occurs without the port-wine nevus and ocular involvement.

 Neurologic complications of Sturge-Weber syndrome include seizures, focal neurologic deficits (eg, hemiparesis), and intellectual disability.

 Sturge-Weber syndrome can also cause glaucoma and vascular narrowing, which may increase risk of stroke due to thrombosis, venous occlusion, or infarction.

 Often, the involved cerebral hemisphere progressively atrophies.